dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 The order that middleware components are added in the `Startup.Configure` method defines the order in which the middleware components are invoked on requests and the reverse order for the response.
 The order is critical for security, performance, and functionality.

-The following `Configure` method adds middleware components for common app scenarios:
+The following `Startup.Configure` method adds middleware components for common app scenarios:

 ::: moniker range=">= aspnetcore-2.0"